KrystianKempski/DagoniteEmpire/README.md

 Application database is made on PostGreSQL.

 ## 🎲 Try it yourself
-You can access release and development version of deployed application here:
+You can access release and development version of the application here:
   - Release: [dagonite-empire.drik.it](https://dagonite-empire.drik.it)
   - Dev: [dagonite-empire-dev.drik.it](https://dagonite-empire-dev.drik.it)